saidvandeklundert/learn/_posts/2021-08-15-rust-option-and-result.md

 ### The enum in Rust

 There are good reasons for using enums.
 Among others, they are good for safe input handling and adding context to types by giving a collection of variants a name.
-In Rust, the the `Option` as well as the `Result` are _enumerations_, also referred to as _enums_.
-The enum in Rust is quite flexible, as it can contain tuples, structs and more.
-This allows you to create quite an elaborate enum.
+In Rust, the `Option` as well as the `Result` are _enumerations_, also referred to as _enums_.
+The enum in Rust is quite flexible.
+It can contain many data types like tuples, structs and more.
+Additionally, you can also implement methods on enums.

 The Option and the Result are pretty straightforward though.